-The term Council shall mean CREDITON TOWN COUNCIL unless otherwise indicated.
+The term Council shall mean Crediton Town Council (CTC) unless otherwise indicated.

-"Chairman" and "Vice Chairman" refer to the offices of the Chairman and Vice-Chairman of Crediton Town Council unless otherwise indicated.
+"Chair" and "Vice Chair" refer to the offices of the Chair and Vice-Chair of CTC unless otherwise indicated.

-"Councillor" refers, except where the content suggests otherwise, a person elected (whether his election is contested or not) and co-opted onto the council, or a person who is not a Councillor but who is a member of a committee or a sub-committee or is a member of, and represents the council on any joint committee or joint sub-committee of the council who in law is entitled to vote on any question which falls to be decided at a council, committee or sub-committee meeting.
-It is recognised that local Councillors can be male or female and, therefore, a reference to the masculine gender in these Standing Orders should also be construed as a reference to the feminine gender except where the context suggests otherwise.
+"Member" refers, except where the content suggests otherwise, a person elected (whether their election is contested or not) and co-opted onto the council, or a person who is not a Member but who is a member of a committee or a sub-committee or is a member of, and represents the council on any joint committee or joint sub-committee of the council who in law is entitled to vote on any question which falls to be decided at a council, committee or sub-committee meeting.